What is the treatment time?

 Should I check with my veterinarian prior to a session?

 We recommend a consultation with your veterinarian if you have concerns about your animal’s health.
 Massage, acupuncture, chiropractic work, and aromatherapy are complementary therapies that are meant to assist self- healing and balance within the body.
 Our focus is on the body as a whole not the symptoms.
 Bodywork professionals are not qualified to treat, diagnose, or give a prognosis of any injury or illness.
 We will gladly work with your veterinarian and other healthcare professionals, farrier, caretakers, and trainers to ensure that your animal receives the best possible care.
-Written assessments are provided after each session for your records.
+Written assessments are provided after each session for your records and to share with your veterinarian.

 What is your payment policy?